In an age of digital transformation, SIX offers secure and convenient payment solutions for a sustainable Swiss financial center.

 The Swiss financial industry has released recommendations (Swiss Payment Standards) on exchanging of data between customers and banks based on the ISO 20022 definitions in the payments and Cash Management areas.
-A validation portal supports the consistent use of the ISO 20022 messages.

 The presentation of traditional accounts numbers in standardized IBAN format simplifies the recording, transmission and processing of payment data.